JoseBlanca/threaded-map-reduce/README.md

 **Important Notes:**
 - `reduce_fn` must be associative (order of operations shouldn't matter)

-Of course, all this makes sense when the experimental free-threaded Python is used.
+Of course, all this makes sense only when the experimental free-threaded Python is used.
 If you use the standard Python adding extra threads to a CPU bound task would be, at best, useless.
 I have used the 3.13.5t Python provided by [uv](https://docs.astral.sh/uv/guides/install-python/).

 ## Performance